rossigee/wordpress-cd/README.md

 * `test-wp-theme`
 * `deploy-wp-theme`

 These allow CI workflows for specific themes/plugins to be developed, so a particular theme/plugin can be applied to a given site without having to rebuild and redeploy the whole docroot.
-It also allows for fresh build of plugins and themes to be deployed in readiness for inclusing in newly built sites.
+It also allows for fresh build of plugins and themes to be deployed as ZIP files in readiness for being included in a subsequent site build.

 NOTE: The `test-*` scripts for themes and plugins are just placeholders, as it's not usually practical to do end-to-end regression testing of WP plugins, and I've not come across any plugins that have their own unit tests yet.